April & the Cancer Patient

 At the time, I neglected to tell April any of that even when April said, “As sad as it is, I’m glad she’s gone.
 She was hurting so bad these last few days.”

 Instead, the prankster in me took over.
-When April was down the hall, I’d run into the room and turn on the call light to room 411 and then run off and be somewhere else before April could get to the room.
+When April was down the hall, I’d run into the room and turn on the call light (at the wall) to room 411 and then run off and be somewhere else before April could get to the room.

 “Michelle, I know that’s you,” she declared after the third time.